Free S&H For Orders Over $30

 A Holistic Approach to Supporting Brain Wellness

-Because neuroinflammation can be influenced by lifestyle, nutrition, sleep, stress, and overall health, many experts recommend a comprehensive approach to brain wellness, which may include:
+Neuroinflammation can be influenced by lifestyle, nutrition, sleep, and overall health.
+Many experts recommend a comprehensive approach to brain wellness that may include:

-Within that broader framework, some individuals explore turmeric as a supportive component of their wellness routine under the guidance of a qualified healthcare professional.
+Within that broader framework, some individuals explore turmeric as part of their wellness routine under the guidance of a qualified healthcare professional.

 Limitations of Current Evidence

-Despite growing interest in turmeric and neuroinflammation, scientists emphasize important limitations:
+Despite growing interest in turmeric and neuroinflammation, researchers emphasize several important limitations:

 This article is for informational purposes only and not medical advice.